GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby/text.md

 #### Create a Notifier

-Each `notifier` is associated with a particular `Airbrake` `Project ID` and `Project API Key`, which can be found on the right-hand side of the `Project Settings` page while logged into your `Airbrake.io` dashboard.
+Each `notifier` is associated with a particular `Airbrake` `Project ID` and `Project API Key`, which can be found on the right-hand side of the `Project Settings` page while logged into your `Airbrake` dashboard.

 Initialize a `notifier` by ensuring that the `Airbrake-Ruby` gem is available, then make a call to the `Airbrake#configure` method, including a block to set the `Project ID` and `Project API Key` properties: